YinHK-gameDev/unity-learn/input/Input System/Using Embedded Actions.md

 The InputAction class provides a way to bind interactions from a device’s controls to named actions in the inspector.
 When you bind actions to controls from a device in the inspector, you can then design your script to respond when the actions are performed without hard-coding references to specific devices in your script.
 This layer of abstraction provides you with the flexibility to modify or add multiple bindings without needing to change your code.

-To read values from your Actions, you must first enable the action, and then either repeatedly poll the action in your game loop, or add event handlers to the action.
-You must also disable the action when you no longer want the input to trigger event handlers.
+> To read values from your Actions, you **must first enable the action**, and then either repeatedly poll the action in your game loop, or add event handlers to the action.
+You **must also disable the action** when you no longer want the input to trigger event handlers.

 ```cs